Timing Is Crucial For State Bar Defense Matters

 3. Criminal Convictions

-If you’ve been convicted of a crime, we work to show mitigating circumstances and argue for continued licensure.
+If you have been convicted of a crime, we work to show mitigating circumstances and argue for continued licensure.

 We defend against allegations of practicing without proper authority, ensuring due process and fair treatment.